cookieblues/cookieblues.github.io/pages/_posts/18-10-29-linalgop-notes-9b.md

     <source src="../extra/linalgop-notes-9b/fig_02.mp4" type="video/mp4">
 </video>

-The maximum value of the likelihood function is at $\pi=0.46$, and we're done, but let's examine closer, what we did.
+The maximum value of the likelihood function is at $\pi=0.46$, and we're done.
+We now have a parameter $\pi = 0.46$ that gives us the most likely ratio of heads to coin tosses, given the data we produced.
+We can think of this as optimizing our coin toss model, but let's examine closer, what we did.
 We tossed a coin $100$ times, asked ourselves what the most likely probability of heads is, and called this value $\pi$.
 Then we wrote up the likelihood function of $\pi$, and found the value of $\pi$ corresponding to the maximum of the likelihood function.
-Let's try and generalize this method.\\
+Let's now try and generalize this method, in case we produced different data.\\
 Let's say we toss the coin $n$ times, and we get $k$ heads.
 Our likelihood function would be

 $$
 \mathcal{L} ( \pi | \text{data} ) = \pi^x (1-\pi)^{n-k}.
 $$

 Then we want to find the maximum of this function.
-While we could try and take the derivative straight away, there is an important theorem, we utilize instead: the natural logarithm is a strictly increasing function, and so the natural logarithm of a function achieves its maxima at the same values as the function itself.
+While we could try and take the derivative straight away, there is an important theorem, we use instead: the natural logarithm is a strictly increasing function, so the natural logarithm of a function achieves its maxima at the same values as the function itself.
 Therefore, instead of finding the maximum of $\mathcal{L}$, we can find the maximum of $\ln ( \mathcal{L} )$, which often times is easier.
 By using the rules of logarithms, we find

 $$ \begin{aligned}
 \ln ( \mathcal{L}( \pi | \text{data} ) )